-First, have your child approach the coach after a practice and address the situation personally on her own.
+First, have your child approach the coach after a practice and address the situation personally on his own.
 Part of our job (parents and coaches) is to help these individuals to learn how to deal with conflicts on their own.
 In most cases, this will resolve the situation.
 After this approach, if you feel the situation needs resolved further, contact the coach outside of the practice or game time and set up a time when all parties can meet.
-Finally, should you still feel a need for further resolution, I will set up a time for you, your daughter, myself, and any of my coaching staff to sit down and meet with the athletic director.
+Finally, should you still feel a need for further resolution, I will set up a time for you, your son, myself, and any of my coaching staff to sit down and meet with the athletic director.

-Hamilton Township Girls Soccer Team Rules
+Hamilton Township Boy's Soccer Team Rules

-Each player in the Hamilton Girls Soccer Program is expected to conduct herself in a manor that does not adversely affect or reflect badly upon herself, her family, her teammates, her soccer program or Hamilton Local Schools.
+Each player in the Hamilton Boy's Soccer Program is expected to conduct himself in a manor that does not adversely affect or reflect badly upon himself, his family, his teammates, his soccer program or Hamilton Local Schools.
 The following rules are designed to help guide you with your participation in the program.
 However, there is no replacement for basic team commitment, dedication and the use of common sense.

 - 1. Players are expected to be on time and in attendance at all team functions, including but not limited to practice, games, scrimmages, weightlifting, film sessions, study tables and team meals unless prearranged with the coaching staff ahead of time.
 This includes injured players. - 2.
-Age and size appropriate shin guards with a NOSCAE stamp are to be worn for all practices and games unless otherwise directed by the coaching staff.
-Per Ohio HS Athletic Association Rules, players must remove all jewelry before entering the field of play. - 3.
-Cell phones and Texting/Instagram/Snapchat, etc is not permitted at any time during practice or games unless otherwise directed by the coaching staff.
+Players will be given team practice gear (shirt, shorts and socks) and are required to wear it to all team practices. - 3.
+Players will be given game equipment and are expected to be prepared appropriately for all team contests, home and away. - 4.
+Age and size appropriate shin guards with a NOSCAE stamp are to be worn for all practices and games unless otherwise directed by the coaching staff. - 5.
+Cell phones and texting is not permitted at any time during practice or games unless otherwise directed by the coaching staff.
 This includes the pregame period 45 minutes ahead of a scheduled contest.
-Individual music player head sets may be used during warm up time only.
-Players must refrain from irresponsible use of any form of social media. - 4.
+Individual music player head sets may be used during warm up time only. - 6.
 Players will be assigned a locker space in the locker room.
-They are expected to maintain the space with pride and realize the privilege they have as a member of the soccer program. - 5.
-No stealing, from teammates or opponents. - 6.
-All players are to ride to and from contests with the school bus unless prearranged in writing with the athletic department secretary 24 hours ahead of the game day.
-Permission forms can be downloaded from the main athletic department website. - 7.
-Any player late to or absent from practice without a written or personally communicated parental excuse will not play the next subsequent game. - 8.
+They are expected to maintain the space with pride and realize the privilege they have as a member of the soccer program. - 7.
+No stealing, from teammates or opponents. - 8.
+All players are to ride to and from contests with the school bus unless prearranged in writing with the athletic department secretary 24 hours ahead of the game day. - 9.
+Any player absent from practice without a written or personally communicated parental excuse will not play the next subsequent game. - 10.
 Any player receiving any type of school disciplinary action such as extended day or ISS will, at minimum, not start the next subsequent game and, depending upon the severity of the disciplinary issue, may not play the next subsequent game.